ccommons/rlc/README.md

 Starting a Development Server:
 ------------------------------
-Quick (incomplete) instructions for a development server, subject to change:
+Quick instructions for a development server, subject to change:

 1. Go to rlc/. (cd rlc)